jstg004/blockchain_research/blockchain_notes00.md

     * while still being assured that all of the data is correct
   * this works because hashes propagate upward
-    * if a malicious user attempts to swap in a fake transaction into the bottom of a Markel tree, the node above will be changed, this error propagates up the tree until it changes the root of the tree
+    * if a malicious user attempts to swap in a fake transaction into the bottom of a Merkle tree, the node above will be changed, this error propagates up the tree until it changes the root of the tree
       * changing the root changes the hash of the block and the protocol registered it as a completely different block